emfeltham/FormulaCompiler.jl/docs/src/guide/advanced_features.md

 # Advanced Features

-FormulaCompiler.jl provides sophisticated features for advanced statistical computing scenarios.
+FormulaCompiler.jl provides sophisticated capabilities for advanced statistical computing, high-performance applications, and complex analytical workflows.
+This guide covers memory-efficient scenario analysis, derivative computation, and integration patterns for demanding computational environments.

 ## Memory-Efficient Override System

 The override system allows you to create "what-if" scenarios without duplicating data in memory.
+For comprehensive coverage of this system, see the [Scenario Analysis](scenarios.md) guide.

 ### OverrideVector